rricharz/Tek4010/README.md

 If you want to use this emulator together with 2.11 BSD Unix, look also at [Using the historical Unix 2.11 BSD operating system on the PiDP-11](https://github.com/rricharz/pidp11-2.11bsd.git)

+If you want to use it with RSX-11, see this [discussion](https://groups.google.com/forum/#!topic/pidp-11/iuoaW8uF3dk) to make sure that the "clear screen" escape sequence is properly executed.

 **Log directly into a remote historical Unix operating system**